irmen/prog8/docs/source/programming.rst

 Expressions that cannot be compile-time evaluated will result in code that calculates them at runtime.
 Expressions can contain procedure and function calls.
 There are various built-in functions such as sin(), cos() that can be used in expressions (see :ref:`builtinfunctions`).
-You can also reference idendifiers defined elsewhere in your code.
+You can also reference identifiers defined elsewhere in your code.

 Read the :ref:`syntaxreference` chapter for all details on the available operators and kinds of expressions you can write.